-- report to their Manager or to the CAO any threats or incidents of workplace bullying or harassment witnessed, however minor; - cooperate fully in any investigations and keep all information concerning the matter confidential; and - attend any training or information sessions offered by the Township regarding workplace bullying or harassment. - b) Managers All Managers, as defined by the Act, have responsibility to understand, promote and uphold the principles of this policy.
-Specifically, Managers shall: - immediately report to the CAO any concerns, threats or incidents of workplace bullying or harassment, treating all issues as a serious matter and supporting a resolution; - make best efforts to keep a personal record of all discussions with employees who raise concerns under this policy, as well as their response to the situation; - take all reasonable and practical measures to protect employees, acting in good faith, who report workplace bullying or harassment or act as witnesses, from reprisal or retaliation; - when requested, cooperate fully in any investigations and keep all information concerning the matter confidential; and - provide time for staff to attend training or information sessions offered by the Township regarding workplace bullying and harassment. - c) Joint Occupational Health and Safety Committees All employees have a responsibility to understand, promote and uphold the principles of this policy.
+- cooperate fully in any investigations and keep all information concerning the matter confidential; and - attend any training or information sessions offered by the Township regarding workplace bullying or harassment. - b) Managers All supervisors Managers, as defined by the Act, have responsibility to understand, promote and uphold the principles of this policy.
+Specifically, supervisors Managers shall: - immediately report to the CAO any concerns, threats or incidents of workplace bullying or harassment, treating all issues as a serious matter and supporting a resolution; - make best efforts to keep a personal record of all discussions with staff members employees who raise concerns under this policy, as well as their response to the situation; - take all reasonable and practical measures to protect employees, acting in good faith, who report workplace bullying or harassment or act as witnesses, from reprisal or retaliation; - when requested, cooperate fully in any investigations and keep all information concerning the matter confidential; and - provide time for staff to attend training or information sessions offered by the Township regarding workplace bullying and harassment. - c) Joint Occupational Health and Safety Committees All members employees have a responsibility to understand, promote and uphold the principles of this policy.
 Additionally they shall: